Barnet Logo

 Light

 The best lighting conditions to keep your collection in is complete darkness.
 We do need to study our material and show it to fellow philatelists and for this we need light; but how much?
 In simple terms material on exhibition should be shown in no more than 50 lux, which is 50 candles worth at a distance of one metre.
 Light contains ultra violet (UV) and a maximum of 10 micro watts per lumen is advised.
-It is the duty of all philatelic exhibition organisers to arrange these conditions.
-This is the same standard as is used by art galleries for exhibitions of prints and drawings, so it is not impossible to achieve.
-While most organisers will at least avoid direct sun light nearly all fail to come even close to the conservation standard of 50 lux.
-Clearly it may be a difficult and expensive thing to achieve but measures should be taken to reduce levels and the resulting damage.
-That damage has taken place is clear from the examination of collections protected from light and these include the British Library's Philatelic Collections and the Royal Philatelic Collection where the bright and fresh colours are often remarked upon.
+It is the duty of all philatelic exhibition organisers to arrange these conditions or get as close to them as may be possible in a temporary exhibition hall or venue.
+While most organisers will at least avoid direct sun light nearly all fail to came even close to the conservation standard of 50 lux.
+Clearly it is a difficult and expensive thing to achieve but measures should be taken to reduce levels and the resulting damage.
+That damage has taken place is clear from the examination of collections that are protected from excessive light and these include the British Library's Philatelic Collections and the Royal Philatelic Collection in London, where the bright and fresh colours of stamps are often remarked upon.
+One international exhibition held in Europe since 2000 under Federation Internationale de Philatelie (FIP) rules and supervision seemed to have no or little regard for the dangers of light.
+The exhibition halls had one third glass roofs resulting in high lux and UV levels: as much as 3,395 lux and 479 micro watts per lumen; fading undoubtedly resulted.
+If FIP supervision of international exhibitions to is have any meaning for the protection of material on show, it must at least set standards that seek to avoid the worst of the bad conditions.
+I have previously challenged FIP, and challenge them again now, to do so before it is too late!
+Old fashioned photocopying of material has had its hazards too in the form of not only light but heat too, the latter causing a stress in the paper.
+More modern machines and scanning may be much less harmful; further research work here is needed.
+At the Philatelic Collections office at the British Library all the lights have UV filters as do the windows and material is never exposed to light unnecessarily.

 Paper

 Papers are complicated in form and structure.
 For this basic guide it is perhaps sufficient to say that the best papers have a pH of between 6.0 and 8.5. pH is the measure of the extent to which material is acidic or alkaline.
-Paper which is acidic usually goes brown like modern newspapers and paperback books.
+It is notable how papers created before the mid-19th Century, when the main constituent was rag, are tough, long lasting with longer paper fibres.
+Paper which is basically wood pulp, introduced from circa 1850, is often acidic and usually goes brown.
 Philatelic material may suffer from being acidic and the most obvious examples of this are postal stationery post cards.
-Many of these are so bad that they probably have a life of only a few years, perhaps in some cases ten to twenty years.
-The problem can be addressed by de acidifying the item but it is recommended that this be undertaken by a professional conservator.
-Post cards that have been used with typewriting or manuscript addresses or messages and perhaps with additional adhesives will need special care as the process is one where wetting is involved.
-The deacidification process will arrest the acid attack at the time of treatment but it will not reverse the browning of the paper.
+Many of these are so bad that they probably have a life of only a few years, perhaps in some cases ten to twenty years, after which they may crumple away!
+The problem can be addressed by deacidifying the item but it is recommended that this be undertaken by a professional conservator.
+Post cards that have been used with typewriting or manuscript addresses or messages and perhaps with additional adhesives, or labels, will need special care as the process is one where wetting is involved.
+The deacidification process will help arrest the acid attack at the time of treatment but it will not reverse the browning of the paper.
+Clearly album pages should be such that they cause no damage to the material mounted on them and so need to be "acid free" and comply to ISO 9706 a standard for permanent paper.

 Gum